tag1consulting/feste/README.md

 ## Current Status

-**Phases 1-3 Complete: Foundation Ready**
+**Phases 1-4 Complete: Training Infrastructure Ready**

-The project now has tokenization, tensor operations, and the complete transformer architecture.
-The model can run forward passes and produce predictions, though weights are random until training is implemented.
+The project has tokenization, tensor operations, model architecture, and complete training infrastructure including backpropagation through all layers, Adam optimization, and gradient clipping.

+Training examples will be added in Phase 5.

 ### Running Examples